Revisiting the adiabatic limit in ballistic multiterminal Josephson junctions: Devices and Hamiltonians

 \subsection{Devices}

 In this subsection, we introduce the devices that are considered in the remaining of the paper.
-First, we discuss the discrete Floquet spectra in the forthcoming section~\ref{sec:FK}, on the basis of a simple two-terminal superconductor-normal metal-superconductor $S_L$-$N$-$S_R$ device biased at $(V_L,V_R)$, see Fig.~\ref{fig:device-2T}a.
+First, {we discuss in the forthcoming section~\ref{sec:FK} a simple} two-terminal superconductor-normal metal-superconductor $S_L$-$N$-$S_R$ device biased at $(V_L,V_R)$, see Fig.~\ref{fig:device-2T}a.
 The time-$t$ dependence of the corresponding phase variables is the following:

+{We will also consider that the three superconducting terminals $S_L$, $S_R$ and $S_B$ are connected to a rectangular 2D-metal, and biased at the voltages $(V_L,V_R,0)$.
+The corresponding superconducting phase variables are given by Eqs.~(\ref{eq:phase-dyn-2T-1})-(\ref{eq:phase-dyn-2T-2}) and $\varphi_B(t)=\varphi_B$.}

-We next calculate in the forthcoming section~\ref{sec:noneq} the phase-sensitive current in the presence of a continuum, for a four-terminal device.
+We {will} next calculate in the forthcoming section~\ref{sec:noneq} the phase-sensitive current in the presence of a continuum, for a four-terminal device.
 We consider a device where the four left, right, top and bottom superconducting leads $S_L$, $S_R$, $S_T$ and $S_B$ are connected to the edges of a rectangular ballistic 2D-metal, see Fig.~\ref{fig:device-4T}a.

 In some of the model calculations, we assume that the 2D-metal has dimension $L\times L$, see Fig.~\ref{fig:device-4T-RL}.
 It is assumed that four superconducting leads $S_k$ are evaporated on the ballistic 2D-metal, and the distance between $S_k$ and $S_l$ is denoted by $R_{k,l}$.
 We assume that the contact area scales like $\approx \pi d^2/4$, where the contact diameter $d$ is such that $d\gg\lambda_F$, with $\lambda_F$ the ballistic 2D-metal Fermi wave-length.
 Then, sending $L$ to infinity according to $L\rightarrow \infty$ produces a continuous spectrum, keeping constant the separations $R_{k,l}$ between all the pairs of contacts $(S_k,S_l)$.